aminrj/aminrj.github.io/_posts/2026-01-31-Build-production-ready-llam-agents.md

 description: Build LLM agents that work reliably in production.
 Step-by-step guide covering error handling, structured outputs, and testing strategies for AI systems.
 ---

-## Why Production LLM Agents Are Different
+## Why production LLM agents are different

 Over 15 years securing critical systems in banking, defense, aerospace, and automotive, I learned one truth: **what works in demos breaks in production.**